Authority: Associate Vice Chancellor and Dean of Academic and Student Affairs (DASA)

-3.2 Reasonable access to the respondent’s case file in University Housing, which includes all information, to the extent permitted by confidentiality laws.
+3.2 Reasonable access to the respondent’s case file in University Housing, which includes all information, to the extent permitted by law.

-3.3 To be presumed not responsible until proven otherwise for violating the Code or Community Standards.
+3.3 To be presumed not responsible unless proven by a preponderance of the evidence to have violated the Code or Community Standards.

-3.4 To respond to the information presented and to question witnesses, through a hearing board or decision-maker.
+3.4 To respond to the information presented and to question witnesses through a decision-maker.
 Respondents in disciplinary proceedings are expected to truthfully answer questions concerning their conduct.
-Disciplinary proceedings are investigatory in nature and the person or body reviewing the case needs to engage the respondent in discussion and dialogue in order to reach a result.
-If the respondent refuses to answer questions, a decision will be made based upon the information presented.
+Disciplinary proceedings are administrative in nature and the person or body reviewing the case needs to have all relevant information available in order to reach a fair result.
+If the respondent refuses to answer a question, a decision will be made based upon the information in the record.
 Students whose alleged misconduct may subject them to criminal proceedings should consult with their own legal counsel regarding their rights prior to their hearing.